BlaireLeone/bulma-clean-theme/portfolio.md

 During college, I was involved with several student ventures: I worked as an editor with *Chinquapin Magazine*, a student-run literary magazine, and ran monthly movie nights with the *Psi-Chi* club, an international psychology association.

-My appreciation for films and storytelling developed from my experience as assistant festival director for the *Nevada City Film Festival*, where I watched and discussed dozens of films with my team to determine their fit for the festival.
+My appreciation for films and storytelling developed from my experience as assistant festival director for the *Nevada City Film Festival*, where I watched and discussed dozens of films from all genres.